faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 `EXC_BAD_ACCESS` or `SIGSEGV` or `SIGBUS` |Our program most likely tried to access a bad memory location or the address was good but we did not have the privilege to access it.
 The memory might have been deallocated due to due memory pressure.
 `EXC_BREAKPOINT (SIGTRAP)` |This is due to an `NSException` being raised (possibly by a library on our behalf) or `_NSLockError` or `objc_exception_throw` being called.
 For example, this can be the Swift environment detecting an anomaly such as force unwrapping a nil optional
 `EXC_BAD_INSTRUCTION (SIGILL)` |This is when the program code itself is faulty, not the memory it might be accessing.
 This should be rare on iOS devices; a compiler or optimiser bug, or faulty hand written assembly code.
 On Simulator, it is a different story as using an undefined opcode is a technique used by the Swift runtime to stop on access to zombie objects (deallocated objects).
+`EXC_GUARD`|This is when the program closed a file descriptor which was guarded.
+An example is the SQLite database used by the system.

 When Termination Reason is present, we can look up the Code as follows: